UBC-MDS/DSCI-532_gr202_dashboard/CODE_OF_CONDUCT.md

 - sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
 - excessive swearing
 - incitement to violence, suicide, or self-harm
-- continuing to initiate interaction (including photography or recording) with someone after being asked to stop publication of private communication without consent
+- continuing to initiate interaction (including photography or recording) with someone after being asked to stop
+- publication of private communication without consent

 # Consequences of Unacceptable Behavior
 Participants who are asked to stop any inappropriate behavior are expected to comply immediately.
 This applies to all team meetings and communications, either online or in-person.
 If a participant engages in behavior that violates this code of conduct, the team may warn the offender and or investigate the Code of Conduct violation and impose appropriate sanctions.

-Attribution
+Attribution:
 Derived from the DSCI 100 Code of Conduct